deparko/Text_To_Speech/tests/README.md

 3. **File Input**: Tests that the application can read text from files.
 4. **Modular Structure**: Verifies that the modular structure works correctly.
 5. **Deployment**: Tests that the application can be deployed and run as a command-line tool.
+6. **AI Integration**: Tests the integration with the AI Text Processor:
+   - AI-powered text preprocessing
+   - Smart filename generation
+   - Error handling and fallbacks

 ## Notes

 - The tests use Google TTS (`--use-gtts`) for faster testing and to avoid dependencies on local TTS models.
 - The tests use the `--output-only` flag to avoid playing audio during testing.
 - The deployment test creates a virtual environment and installs only the essential dependencies.
+- The AI integration tests require the AI Text Processor to be installed and configured.
+- Some tests require an OpenAI API key to be set in the environment.

 ## Adding New Tests